leeharper2425/job-hunter-plus/README.md

 ## 3. Model Results

-Since the classes were reasonably balanced, model optimization was done using the accuracy metric.
+Since the classes were not hugely unbalanced, model optimization was done using the accuracy metric.
 This is the proportion of times that the model predicted the correct city from the text of the processed job description.
 Scoring was performed using 5-fold cross-validation.